timegated/github-jobs-api-react/README.md

 - [X] User use should see and be able to interact with a search bar
 - [X] User should see search results displayed beneath search bar in an easy to read format
 - [X] User should be able to click on any one search result and see more information displayed about the job listing
+### TODO:
+- [] Limiting search results per page.
+- [] Toggling visibility of search bar based on which page a user is viewing
 ### Optional:
 - [] User can save/mark job postings they are interested in for later viewing.
 - [] User can see locations of search results displayed on an interactive map with markers.